Ansett-ANA Flight 325

-On the evening of 30 November 1961, Ansett-ANA Flight 325, a service from Sydney to Canberra, Australia, operated by a Vickers Viscount propliner, broke up in mid-air and crashed shortly after takeoff, when it encountered a severe thunderstorm.
+On the evening of 30 November 1961, Ansett-ANA Flight 325, a service from Sydney to Canberra, Australia, operated by a Vickers Viscount 720, broke up in mid-air and crashed shortly after takeoff, when it encountered a severe thunderstorm.
 All 15 people on board were killed.

-Radio contact was lost about 9 minutes after takeoff, but no reports of a crash were initially received by the authorities.
+Radio contact was lost about nine minutes after takeoff, but no reports of a crash were initially received by the authorities.
 The next day, wreckage and a fuel slick were found on the surface of Botany Bay, Sydney.
 The aircraft had been drawn into a thunderstorm and subjected to extreme turbulence.
 It had broken up and crashed into Botany Bay less than 3 mi from where it took off.

-The loss of Flight 325 was the first fatal accident suffered by Ansett since commencement of operations as Ansett Airways Pty Ltd in 1935.
+The loss of Flight 325 was the first fatal accident suffered by Ansett since commencement of operations in 1935.

 The flight

-Ansett-ANA Flight 325, a Vickers Viscount registered VH-TVC "John Oxley", took off from Sydney airport on runway 07 at 7:17 pm local time for a scheduled 128 nmi passenger flight to Canberra.
-The aircraft was being leased from Trans-Australia Airlines in exchange for a DC-6B aircraft.
+Ansett-ANA Flight 325, a Vickers Viscount registered VH-TVC "John Oxley", took off from Sydney Airport on runway 07 at 7:17 pm local time for a scheduled 128 nmi passenger flight to Canberra.
+The aircraft was being leased from Trans Australia Airlines in exchange for a Douglas DC-6B aircraft.
 On board were the pilot, Stan Lindsay; co-pilot, Ben Costello; two air hostesses, Aileen Keldie and Elizabeth Hardy; and eleven passengers.

 Around the time of takeoff there was a severe thunderstorm with very heavy rain to the south of the airport and another to the north.
 Above Sydney airport there was cloud at about 800 ft but no thunderstorm activity.
 Flight 325 was observed to enter cloud shortly after take off.
 Five other aircraft took off while this meteorological situation existed.

 Flight 325 was directed to take off and continue heading east towards the Tasman Sea until reaching an altitude of 3000 ft, turn around and fly west to a radio navigation aid 6+1/2 mi west of the airport and then turn south-west for Canberra.
 The crew were to ensure they passed over the airport no lower than 5000 ft.

 Five minutes after takeoff the crew advised they had reached 6000 ft.
 About 3½ minutes later, Sydney air traffic control called Flight 325 with a routine request for information but received no reply.
-No further radio communication was received from Flight 325 so when it did not arrive at Canberra airport authorities knew it had suffered an accident.
+No further radio communication was received from Flight 325 so when it did not arrive at Canberra Airport authorities knew it had suffered an accident.
 An air search was planned to commence at dawn.

-Approximately 9 minutes after takeoff the outer section of the right wing had been torn away and the aircraft had crashed into Botany Bay.
+Approximately nine minutes after takeoff the outer section of the right wing had been torn away and the aircraft had crashed into Botany Bay.
 The rain, thunder and lightning associated with the thunderstorm over Botany Bay had been so intense that no-one saw the aircraft or observed anything crash into the water.
 Accident Investigator Frank Yeend wrote "The weather was so bad that this aircraft crashed in the middle of a major city without anybody having seen it or heard anything that would give cause to alarm."